-Project participants should use steps 2 and/or 3 of the latest version of the "Tool for the determination and assessment of additionality" to assess which of these alternatives should be excluded from further consideration (e.g. alternatives facing prohibitive barriers or those clearly economically unattractive).
-Where more than one credible and plausible alternative remains, project participants shall, as a conservative assumption, use the alternative baseline scenario that results in the lowest baseline emissions as the most likely baseline scenario.
+STEP 3: Step 2 and/or step 3 of the latest approved version of the "Tool for demonstration and assessment of additionality" shall be used to assess which of these alternatives should be excluded from further consideration (e.g. alternatives facing prohibitive barriers or those clearly economically unattractive).

+STEP 4: Where more than one credible and plausible alternative remains, project participants shall, as a conservative assumption, use the alternative baseline scenario that results in the lowest baseline emissions as the most likely baseline scenario.
+The least emission alternative will be identified for each component of the baseline scenario.
 In assessing these scenarios, any regulatory or contractual requirements should be taken into consideration.